 - Salad.
 Round out your dinner with Kale and Brussels Sprouts Salad, Beet Salad, or Green Goddess Salad.

 - Grilled Cheese.
 To stretch this chicken stew for a few days, pair it with Air Fryer Grilled Cheese for double the comfort food.

 Recommended Tools to Make this Recipe

 - Dutch Oven.
-Perfect for making chicken stew.
+Perfect for making chicken stew recipes.

 - Ladle.
-My favorite tool to use for servings soups and stews.
+My favorite tool to use for serving this southern chicken stew recipe.

 - Peeler.
 Ideal for peeling vegetables and fruits.

+- Scaling Down.
 Because this recipe is so freezer friendly, if you are cooking chicken stew for two or one, I would make the whole batch, then portion and freeze the leftovers.
-That said, you can certainly cut this recipe in half with success.
+That said, you can certainly cut this recipe in half if you wish.